49th Fighter Training Squadron

-The 49th Fighter Training Squadron is part of the 14th Flying Training Wing based at Columbus Air Force Base, Mississippi.
+The 49th Flying Training Squadron is part of the 14th Flying Training Wing based at Columbus Air Force Base, Mississippi.
 It operates T-38 Talon aircraft conducting flight training.
+It was designated the 49th Fighter Training Squadron until 2 July 2025.

 The squadron was first activated as the 49th Pursuit Squadron in 1941 during the expansion of the United States military that preceded World War II.
 Immediately after the attack on Pearl Harbor, the squadron flew air defense patrols off the southern Pacific coast.
 In 1942 it was redesignated the 49th Fighter Squadron and deployed to England, but a few months later the squadron moved to the Mediterranean Theater of Operations.
 The squadron earned a Distinguished Unit Citation in 1944 and was inactivated in 1945.

 The squadron was activated again at Dow Field, Maine as one of the first units of Air Defense Command (ADC).
 It converted to Republic F-84 Thunderjets, being one of the first squadrons to do so.
 The squadron was inactivated in 1949.

 In 1952 the squadron, now designated the 49th Fighter-Interceptor Squadron, was activated to replace an Air National Guard squadron that was being released from active duty at Dow.
 For the next thirty-five years the unit carried out the air defense mission at Dow, Hanscom Field, and Griffiss Air Force Base, upgrading its aircraft until equipping with the Convair F-106 Delta Dart, which it flew for almost twenty years.
 The squadron was the last to fly that plane, inactivating in 1987 as the Air National Guard took over air defense mission.

 The unit was reactivated in 1990 as the 49th Flying Training Squadron at Columbus Air Force Base.
 Mississippi.
 It conducted the advanced phase of undergraduate pilot training and basic procedures and techniques of fighter employment since then except for a brief period when it was inactive in 1992–1993.
 In 2003 its name was changed to 49th Fighter Training Squadron to reflect this mission.

 Mission

-The 49th Fighter Training Squadron conducts Introduction to Fighter Fundamentals flying training for Air Force and international pilots and weapon systems officers.
+The 49th Fighter Training Squadron conducts Fighter/Bomber Fundamentals flying training for Air Force and international pilots and weapon systems officers.
 It flies over 2,400 hours annually.
 Its mission is to develop the ability, proficiency, confidence, discipline, judgment, situational awareness and airmanship of future fighter wingmen.

 In addition, unit members deploy to support fighter syllabus and operational training requirements for close air support and dissimilar air combat training.